gagolews/genieclust/devel/sphinx/rmd/sklearn_toy_example.rst

    from itertools import cycle, islice import genieclust

-   np.random.seed(0)
+   np.random.seed(1234)

-First, we generate the datasets.
+First we generate the datasets.
 Note that in the `original script <https://scikit-learn.org/stable/auto_examples/cluster/plot_linkage_comparison.html>`__, ``n_samples`` was set to 1500.